purbon/monitoring-kafka-with-prometheus/README.md

   configuration of this monitoring example.
-* The [prometheus/](prometheus/) directory contains the necessary building blocks to setup the a dockerized prometheus instance as well of using the jmx_exporter to be able to pull jmx metrics out of the kafka clients and the brokers into prometheus.
+* The [prometheus/](prometheus/) directory contains the necessary building blocks to setup the a dockerized prometheus instance as well of using jmx_exporter to be able to pull jmx metrics out of the kafka clients and the brokers into prometheus.

+## How to use this blocs

+In a local environment, mostly with the objective to show and tell the prometheus setup, you could in case of need, start the local Apache Kafka cluster.
+You can do that by following the commands explained in dummy kafka cluster [docker-kafka-cluster/README.md](readme file).

+Once you have a local cluster the next steps are to setup the prometheus environment, while in production you will set this with something like kubernetes, in the case of this repo we'll use again docker compose.
+You will find all necessary bits explained at the prometheus[prometheus/README.md](readme) file.

+At the end, only thing missed is to generate traffic, for this you can leverage either your own applications or the example code located at [SimpleKafkaClients/](SimpleKafkaClients/).